openedx/edx-documentation/en_us/install_operations/source/installation/installation_prerequisites.rst

 Software Prerequisites
 **************************

-Devstack, Fullstack, and Analytics Devstack require the following software.
+Devstack, fullstack, and analytics devstack require the following software.

 * `VirtualBox`_ 4.3.12 or later.